Unbewohnte/auxilib/README.md

 # Use
 Either

-- Compile the library as a whole separately and use that
+- Build the library as a whole separately and use that

 or

 - Copy header(s) with implementation file(s) with needed functionality to your project

+or

+- Copy code from each implementation file of your choosing to your code; it does not cross-depends on other auxilib header files and is self-standing

 # License
 Currently auxilib uses MIT license.